xiang-ji-ncsu/xiang-ji-ncsu.github.io/Publication/index.markdown

 Advisor: Dr. Jeff Thorne, Bioinformatics Research Center, NC State University

-This was 'left-over' project that I helped finished.
+This was a 'left-over' project that I helped finished.
 I extracted solvent accessibility information from protein coding genes in several species (human, mouse and Ecoli).
 Another senior PhD student built probabilistic model based on these data.
 Details of this project can be found in this [paper](https://github.com/xiang-ji-ncsu/xiang-ji-ncsu.github.io/raw/master/Publication/Roles%20of%20Solvent%20Accessibility%20and%20Gene%20Expression%20in%20Modeling%20Protein%20Sequence%20Evolution.pdf) which I co-authored.

 =======================================================

-####Master Thesis
+###Master Thesis

 **_Laser Interference Lithography_** project, NC State University, 2012